beisdog/onlinecv/README.md

 * Different output format generation xml and json
 * JAXB datamapping.
 * XSD on the fly generation
+* Codeenvy as online code editor used
+ * Docker image configured with Mongo DB.

 # TODOs
 * Clean up code